KirillBaranov/kb-labs-product-template/CONTRIBUTING.md

 - **Testing**: cover all changes with Vitest.
 Run `pnpm test`.
 - **Commits**: use clear, conventional messages (e.g., `feat: add X`, `fix: correct Y`).
 - **ADRs**: for architectural changes, add a new record in `docs/adr`.

+## DevKit Integration

+This project uses `@kb-labs/devkit` for shared tooling configurations.
+Key points:

+- **Configurations**: ESLint, Prettier, Vitest, TypeScript, and GitHub Actions are managed by devkit
+- **Local configs**: Act as thin wrappers over devkit configurations
+- **Updates**: When devkit is updated, run `pnpm install` to get the latest configurations
+- **Customization**: For project-specific rules, extend devkit configs rather than overriding them

+For more details, see [ADR-0005: Use DevKit for Shared Tooling](docs/adr/0005-use-devkit-for-shared-tooling.md).

 ---